magnusviri/blender_execute_script/README.md

 If one isn't there, exec_addon.py will execute bpy.data.texts[0] if it exists.
 Maybe not a good idea?
 IDK.
 Maybe it should look for the first text that ends in ".py"?
 Maybe it should execute all scripts that end in ".py"?
 IDK.

-The purpose of looking for a file on the filesystem first is because I believe most people would rather edit scripts outside of BLender.
+The purpose of looking for a file on the filesystem first is because I believe most people would rather edit scripts outside of Blender.
 So that's what it checks and executes first.

 If your blend file doesn't have bpy.data.texts[0], then it prints a message to the console and exits.
 I don't know if Blender allows me to show a message.
 If it does, then that would be preferable to printing to the console.
 I'm still new to Blender so I don't know.